OpenDSA/OpenDSA/RST/en/Glossary.rst

    spatial attribute
       An attribute of a record that has a position in space, such as the coordinate.
+      This is typically in two or more dimensions.

+   spatial data
+      Any object or record that has a position (in space).

    spatial data structure
-      A data structure designed to support efficient processing when a :term:`spatial attribute` is used as the key.
+      A :term:`data structure` designed to support efficient processing when a
+      :term:`spatial attribute` is used as the key.
-      In particular, a data structure that supports efficient search by location, or finds all records within a given region.
+      In particular, a data structure that supports efficient search by location, or finds all records within a given region in two or more dimensions.
       Examples of spatial data structures to store point data include the :term:`bintree`, the :term:`PR quadtree` and the :term:`kd tree`.